pact-foundation/pact-go/README.md

 # Pact Go

 Golang version of [Pact](http://pact.io).
+Pact is a contract testing framework for HTTP APIs and non-HTTP asynchronous messaging systems.

 Enables consumer driven contract testing, providing a mock service and DSL for the consumer project, and interaction playback and verification for the service Provider project.

 [![Build Status](https://travis-ci.org/pact-foundation/pact-go.svg?branch=master)](https://travis-ci.org/pact-foundation/pact-go)